Reed-Compbio-Classes/bio331-syllabus/index.md

 - Check your email every day to stay updated.
 - We will use GitHub for the programming assignments.
-- We will use Moodle for written assignment submissions.
+- We will use Moodle for exam submissions.
-- We will use other technologies (like Padlet or ImageJ/FIJI) for class activities.
+- We will use a combination of GitHub and Moodle for the research project.
 - If you have a question, others likely have the same question.
 Reach out at any time to me at aritz@reed.edu.

 **The [Honor Principle](https://www.reed.edu/honor_principle/) is in effect at all times.** This includes our work and interactions in class as well as our work done outside of class.
-We will have a discussion at the beginning of the semester about how the honor principle might be relevant in Bio131.